 Simon has organized and run online campaigns for a range of other progressive, non-profit organizations, including Oxfam America, NARAL Pro-Choice America, Pre-K Now, Making Change at Walmart, and the Service Employees International Union (SEIU).

-Emily Hunter is the Digital Mobilisation Lab Fellow at Greenpeace.
+Emily Hunter is the Learning and Outreach Specialist with the Mobilisation Lab at Greenpeace.
 For over ten years, Emily has worked on local and global environmental campaigns, while documenting the stories of new waves of activism in the Digital Age.
 Born into the environmental movement, her parents were early activists with Greenpeace in the 1970’s.
 As a second-generation environmentalist, Emily has campaigned in the Antarctic to save whales, helped to put a spotlight on palm oil plantations in Borneo and joined 350.org in a Global Days of Action, coordinating “work party” events on climate change in every province and territory across Canada.

 Throughout her work, digital and traditional media have been her tools for change.
 Emily has directed and produced four TV-documentaries for MTV Canada, making issues like the Tar Sands engaging to a Gen Y audience.
 In 2011, she published her first book called The Next Eco-Warriors, a collection of short stories by a new generation of environmental leaders; the book was later used as part of school curriculum in universities and colleges across North America.